shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
+* Do we need a fixed-length PDU?
+    * output pdu looks unstructured?
+But worth it for variable length
+* Original protocol number must be embedded in the PDU
+* A param will be true for all the messages sent to the DTNLink
+    * what if I only want some messages to be SC'ed?
+* DTNL can be bypassed entirely in short-circuit
 * DatagramNtfs need TTLs
 * DuplicateNtfs from listening to both RxFrameNtfs/DatagramNtfs on phy/link
-* How to pass TTLs for multi-hop?
-* How do I identify which messages are multi-hop?
 * Why would i need fillers in my PDUs?

 ## Check
+* How to pass TTLs for multi-hop? - Unet API changes
+* How do I identify which messages are multi-hop? - you can't
+* Do DatagramReqs need protocol numbers? - YES
+* The app needs to at least know to set the protocol number to DTNL
 * Is a TTL'ed message the same as a failed message and worth informing the other node about?
 Ideally even failed messages should go back up to router?
 * What is the difference between calling a fxn and using a 1-shot behavior? - 1 shot can be scheduled in async
 * How do I run groovy in my IDE?